Welcome to today's edition of the Rush 24-7 podcast.

 For somebody besides us, folks, I know you're with me.

-Instead of everybody standing up and bending over and grabbing the ankles and acting afraid of all of this.
+Somebody besides me, I'm somebody stand up and just tell these people to screw off and go away instead of everybody standing up and bending over and grabbing the ankles and acting afraid of all of this.

-There's a a big story today.
+There's a big story today.

-It's in the spectator.
+It's in The Spectator.

-Uh it is call me Caitlin or else the rise of authoritarian transgender politics.
+And it's another, see, I told you, so it is call me Caitlin or else the rise of authoritarian transgender politics.

 Exactly.

-Just as I pointed out, the rise Of authoritarian politics, gay marriage, state of Indiana, I said, if you want to know what Sharia law looks like, you're watching it.
+Just as I pointed out, the rise of authoritarian politics, gay marriage, state of Indiana, I said, if you want to know what Sharia law looks like, you're watching it.

-During all of that, it's not that you will accept it.
+It's not that you will accept it.

 You will accept it and you will love it.